linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 }
 ```

-Next, we need a way to select the correct strategy.
-If we had complex
+Next, I need a way to select the correct strategy.
+If there is complex
-logic I would use a `PaymentStrategyContext` to place the conditional logic,
+logic I could use a `PaymentStrategyContext` class to place the conditional logic,
-but in this case I'm just checking the `EmploymentType`.
-A dictionary will be perfect `Dictionary<EmploymentType, IPaymentStrategy>`.
+but in this case I'm just checking the `EmploymentType`, which is a single field,
-I'll store it in the `PaymentService` for simplicity.
+so a dictionary will work fine.
+I'll store the dictionary in the `PaymentService` class
+for now.

 ```csharp
 // PaymentService.cs